AryanAngral/INTERNSHIP-JULY-2024-MIET/README.md

 ## Description

-This project was developed during my summer internship at MIET College.
-It aims to solve [briefly describe the problem or goal of your project].
-The technologies used include [list the relevant technologies or tools].
+These project were developed during my summer internship at MIET College.
+It aims to develope problem solving and real time project development.

 ## Installation